philc/vimium/README.markdown

 When you're done, send us a pull request on Github.
 Feel free to include a change to the CREDITS file with your patch.

-Some brief coding style guidelines: 1) follow the style already present in the file, 2) ensure your lines don't exceed 110 characters.
+A few coding style guidelines: 1) follow the style already present in the file, 2) ensure your lines don't exceed 110 characters.

 Release Notes